mantidproject/mslice/docs/source/quickstart.rst

 .. image:: images/quickstart/mantid_interfaces_menu.png

-The version of *MSlice* distributed with Mantid is the last stable version.
-For conda installs starting from *MantidWorkbench* version 6.14, MSlice is made an optional dependency of *MantidWorkbench*.
-This enables users to selectively install the MSlice version within the conda environment where *MantidWorkbench* is set up.
-For standalone installs of *MantidWorkbench*, the last stable version of MSlice is included.
+The version of MSlice distributed with Mantid is the last stable version, this is included within the Mantid standalone distribution.

+For conda installations of *Mantid* and *MantidWorkbench* starting from version *6.14*, MSlice is an optional dependency and will not be available by default from Mantid, so it must be installed as a separate conda package.
+MSlice is available as a conda package via anaconda.org on the `mantid channel <https://anaconda.org/mantid/mslice>`_.

+- To install the released conda package, run the command ``mamba install -c mantid mslice``.
+- To install the latest nightly conda package, run the command ``mamba install -c mantid/label/nightly mslice``.
+The nightly conda package includes all recent changes of the development version up to and including the day before and is only created when all tests have run successfully.

+This assumes you have installed conda using ``Miniforge``, otherwise try substituting ``mamba`` for ``conda`` on the previous commands.

+In all cases MSlice can be started by typing ``mslice`` on the command line after activating your conda environment.

+For versions of MantidWorkbench up to 6.11.*, Mslice can be plugged in by copying the ``mslice`` subfolder (the folder ``mslice/src/``) to the
-For versions of *MantidWorkbench* prior to 6.12., it is possible to replace MSlice with the latest development version on `GitHub`.
+``scripts/ExternalInterfaces/`` folder of ``Mantid``, which will make the copied version accessible from ``MantidWorkbench``.
+It is possible to use the latest version of MSlice found on GitHub.
 To get this version, please download this `zip <https://github.com/mantidproject/mslice/archive/main.zip>`_ and extract it to a folder on your computer.
-You can then copy the ``mslice`` subfolder (the folder containing a file called ``__init__.py``) to the
-``scripts/ExternalInterfaces/`` folder of *Mantid*, which will make the new version accessible from *MantidWorkbench*.

-Alternatively, MSlice is available as a conda package via anaconda.org on the `mantid channel <https://anaconda.org/mantid/mslice>`_.
-To install the released conda package do ``mamba install -c mantid mslice``.
-To install the latest nightly conda package do ``mamba install -c mantid/label/nightly mslice``.
-The nightly conda package includes all recent changes of the development version up to and including the day before and is only created when all tests have run successfully.
-In both cases MSlice can be started by typing ``mslice`` on the command line after activating your conda environment.

 When you are using MSlice as an interface in *MantidWorkbench*, the **File** menu allows changing the font size of the GUI via the
 ``General`` tab in ``Settings``.
 Please note that the font size change is only applied after a restart of Mantid.
 Use ``Ctrl++`` to